 - View Assessment – opens a new tab in your browser and brings you to the fully-featured assessment page where you can see more details, make additional changes, and analyze results.

 - Remove – deactivates the assessment.
 Deactivated assessments do not count toward student grades, and will no longer be visible in Gradebook.

-- Override Standard Scores ("Standard" view only) – allows you to set a student's overall standard score, which overrides standard calculations based off student performance on assessments.
+- Override Standard Scores ("Standards" view only) – allows you to set a student's overall standard score, which overrides standard calculations based off student performance on assessments

 Adding an Assessment From Gradebook

-Use the green "Add Assessment" button to quickly create an assessment and add it to your Gradebook.
+To add an assessment from right within Gradebook, click the green "Add Assessment" button to quickly create an assessment.
 Assessments created directly within Gradebook will be one-question assessments.
 If you want to add a more detailed or complex assessment, visit the Add Assessment page or click the "Add multi-question assessment" link in Gradebook's "Add Assessment" window.
+You can also

 Any assessments you create in Gradebook will be limited to how you've set up your Gradebook.
 In other words, you won't be able to create a Science assessment if you're viewing Gradebook for Math.
 Once you successfully create an assessment in Gradebook, it will show up and be immediately ready for you to input results, so it's only possible to create assessments that match the existing configuration of your Gradebook.
 Similar restrictions apply for dates and assessment types.
 To learn more about adding an assessment in Gradebook, please read this article.